 The functional currency of the Company is pound sterling which is its local currency.
 Monetary assets and liabilities denominated in currencies other than the functional currency are translated into the functional currency at rates of exchange prevailing at the balance sheet dates.
 Non-monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the date of the transaction.
 Exchange gains or losses arising from foreign currency transactions are included in other expense, net in the statement of comprehensive loss.
-The Company recorded foreign exchange gains less than \$0.1 million and foreign exchange losses of \$0.4 million for the years ended December 31, 2018 and 2019, respectively.
+The Company recorded foreign exchange gains of \$0.4 million and \$0.1 million for the years ended December 31, 2019 and 2020, respectively.

 For financial reporting purposes, the financial statements of the Company have been presented in the U.S. dollar, the reporting currency.
 The financial statements of entities are translated from their functional currency into the reporting currency as follows: assets and liabilities are translated at the exchange rates at the balance sheet dates, revenue and expenses are translated at the average exchange rates and shareholders' equity is translated based on historical exchange rates.
-Translation adjustments are not included in determining net loss but are included as a foreign exchange adjustment to accumulated other comprehensive income (loss), a component of shareholders' equity.
+Translation adjustments are not included in determining net loss but are included as a foreign exchange adjustment to accumulated other comprehensive income, a component of shareholders' equity.